Travel immunizations for adults

 Hepatitis A vaccine

 Hepatitis A is a disease caused by infection of the liver with the hepatitis A virus.
 People get it by eating contaminated food or drinking water.
 One dose of hepatitis A vaccine can provide good short-term protection.
-A second dose of vaccine should be given later for lifetime protection.
+You should get a second dose of the vaccine 6-36 months later for lifetime protection.
 A combined vaccine against hepatitis A and B is also available.
-For more information, see HealthLinkBC File #33 Hepatitis A vaccine.
+For more information, please visit HealthLinkBC File #33 Hepatitis A vaccine.

 Hepatitis B vaccine